What is inclusive mobility?

 Indeed, according to a Inclusive mobility laboratoryIn France, 7 million people face difficulties in terms of mobility.
 The problems linked to inclusive mobility concern all users and in particular people on low incomes, jobseekers, young people in rural areas, elderly people in isolation or people with disabilities.

-Developing adapted solutions allows people to get out of isolation, by regaining access to facilities, services, and professional integration, thanks to better quality and cheaper transport.
+Developing appropriate solutions can help people to break out of their isolation by regaining access to facilities, services and employment, thanks to better and cheaper transport.
 As indicated by various associations in the Gazette des communesToday, it is necessary to invent new, collective, participative and inclusive ways of getting around, in line with environmental issues.

 Include everyone in daily travel again